modern-js/type-fast-js/README.md

 ## How the game works

 When running the game, a player can either enter a name for his `player name` or just play the game.
+The game has a duration of 60 seconds.
+If the player wants, he can cut the game short.
+At the end of each round, the player can see his WPM (Words Per Minute) score.

 The command that the game takes in: